datamapio/posmo_one_testing/README.md

 ## Help improve Posmo One with Posmo Segments
 [Posmo Segments](https://medium.com/@datamapio/posmo-segments-introduction-7af3183cfe6b) can be found on the [App Store](https://itunes.apple.com/us/app/posmo-segments/id1450602777) and on the [Google Play Store](https://play.google.com/store/apps/details?id=io.datamap.posmo_segments).

 We offer way more transport modes in Posmo Segments, so if you want to improve Posmo One and/or add transport modes that aren't available yet by default (e.g. Subway), we advise to record specific segments with Posmo Segments.
 Be however very precise with the **start** and **stop** of this particular segment.

-You can then reprocess a specific day with your recorded Posmo Segments and they will be considered as ground truth and inserted into your day.
-We are currently working on this new feature for https://posmo.datamap.io and will let you know as soon as it is available.
+You can change/edit the end of your segment (in case you forgot to stop it) after stopping the segment directly on the phone.

-You can however already now record your Posmo Segments while using Posmo One.
-Once you save them, you'll can access them also at https://posmo.datamap.io.
+Once you save them, you'll can access them at https://posmo.datamap.io.

 ### Posmo Segments helps to benchmark starts/stops, duration and kilometers
 Using Posmo One together with Posmo Segments helps also to be precise/to benchmark, as Posmo Segments always displays start, end times as well as duration and total kilometers.
-You don't need to do this for all segments, just for the ones you like and for the ones where other transport modes than:
+You don't need to do this for all segments, just for the ones you like and for the ones with other transport modes than:

 - walking
 - running